 10 ways to take action today:

 Donate Make a one-time or monthly tax-deductible gift via our website.
 Or, launch your own fundraising page via Crowdrise.
-Your contributions directly support local IRC programs, helping refugees become independent and involved members of our community.
+Your contributions directly support local IRC programs, helping refugees, immigrants, and survivors or trafficking who are rebuilding their lives our community.

-Participate Join IRC at community events throughout the year, such as Winter Welcome Festival, Flavors of the IRC, World Refugee Day - ARTvocacy, and the Rebuilding Lives Annual Dinner.
+Participate Join IRC at community events throughout the year, such as Winter Welcome Festival, World Refugee Day - ARTvocacy, and the Rebuilding Lives Annual Dinner.
 Events raise critical resources to support newcomers and visibly reassure refugee families that Washington welcomes them.
-Buy tickets today for the 10th Annual Rebuilding Lives Dinner on October 5th.

 Advocate Call on policy makers to support refugees and resettlement.
-Please email, call, or write your elected officials with a message of support today.
-Sign up for the IRC in Seattle's advocacy email list for information and alerts on local advocacy efforts.
+Please call your elected officials urging them to pass the GRACE Act.
+Sign up for the IRC in Seattle's advocacy email list to receive quarterly updates on policy news and ways to take action locally.

 Educate With knowledge of refugee issues, you can help dispel misunderstanding about refugees within your own community by engaging in conversation and posting on social media or anywhere you see an opportunity to give accurate information.
 Resources to get you started include: